Board Of Directors

 Rick Tudor OAM

-Rick held the position of Headmaster of Trinity Grammar School, Kew for 15 years and has extensive experience as an educator and school leader.
+Rick was Headmaster of Trinity Grammar School for 15 years and has extensive experience as an educator and school leader.
 Rick has also contributed to the broader educational arena through involvement in the Association of Heads of Independent Schools, the Council of the Centre for Strategic Education, the Anglican Coordinating Committee on Education, and as Chair of the Victorian Branch of the Anglican Schools' Network.
 He is currently Chair of the ConocoPhillips Science Experience, is a Board Member of the Victorian Registration and Qualifications Authority, Ivanhoe Girls' Grammar School, the King David School, the Anglican Diocesan Schools' Commission, Trinity College (University of Melbourne) and the Melbourne Indigenous Transition School.
-He was previously a member of the Ethics Committee of the Royal Woman's Hospital, and the Board of Anglicare Victoria.

 Margie has worked as a finance industry professional for almost 30 years, in the first place with global banking organisations including Prudential-Bache securities, Baring Securities and Hambros Bank.
 Subsequently, she specialised in corporate advisory work in the agribusiness sector, consulting to organisations including the European Bank for Reconstruction and Development (EBRD), AMP private investments, the Australian Primary Trust, plus a large range of Government and semi-government bodies, and Statutory Marketing Authorities.
 Margie has been on the Boards of Wool International, a range of Pooled Development Funds and investment vehicles, and was the inaugural Chair of the CSIRO Textile, Clothing and Footwear Sector Advisory Committee.